Nina Müller

 Nina Müller, née Wörz (born 14 November 1980 in Bremen) is a German handball player.
-She plays for the German club Thüringer HC and for the German national team, having made her international debut on 19 February 1999 against Poland.
+She plays for the German club Füchse Berlin and for the German national team, having made her international debut on 19 February 1999 against Poland.

 Wörz was member of the German national team that won the World Championship bronze medal in 2007 and also participated at the 2008 Summer Olympic Games in Beijing, where Germany placed eleventh.
 She was also present at the 2008 European Women's Handball Championship and the 2009 World Women's Handball Championship in China.
 In 2010, she took part on the European Championship, where Germany achieved the thirteenth position.
 She married her former national teammate, Susann Müller, in 2016.